 Freshwater mussels are some of the most imperiled organisms in the United States.
 Texas hosts more than 50 species of native freshwater mussels.
-Because scientists have only recently become aware of the severe decline in mussel populations, some species may have become extinct before they could document their decline.
+Because scientists have only recently become aware of the severe decline in mussel populations, some species may have become extinct before their decline could be documented.
 Currently, Texas lists 15 mussel species as threatened.
 Six of those 15 species are now candidates for listing under the U.S. Endangered Species Act.
 The Texas Fawnsfoot is included in this list of candidate species.
+This species is endemic to the Colorado and Brazos River watersheds of Texas.